Mansour bin Zayed Al Nahyan: Business portfolio

-Mansour is the vice chairman of the Emirati state-owned Mubadala Investment Company.
+Mansour is the chairman of the Emirati state-owned Mubadala Investment Company.
 He was formerly chairman of IPIC.
 After the 1Malaysia Development Berhad (1MDB) scandal was highlighted and Khadem al-Qubaisi, who was managing IPIC, was arrested in 2016, IPIC was folded into Aabar Investments.
 Qubaisi blamed Mansour and the UAE authorities for using him as a scapegoat in the affair.

 In 2005, he was appointed as a member of the Supreme Petroleum Council.
-In the same year he chaired the board of directors of IPIC and became the board member of the Abu Dhabi Investment Authority (ADIA).
+In the same year, he chaired the board of directors of IPIC and became a board member of the Abu Dhabi Investment Authority (ADIA).
 In 2007, he was appointed chairman of the Emirates Investment Authority, the sovereign wealth fund of UAE.

 Mansour has a 32% stake in Virgin Galactic after investing $280 million in the project through Aabar in July 2009.
 Aabar also has a 9.1% stake in Daimler after purchasing the stake for $2.7 billion in March 2009 and it was reported that Aabar wishes to increase its stake to 15% in August 2010.
 He owns the Abu Dhabi Media Investment Corporation (ADMIC) which partnered with British Sky Broadcasting to establish Sky News Arabia – a new Arabic-language news channel headquartered in Abu Dhabi.
-ADMIC also owns the English-language newspaper The National.
+ADMIC also owns the English-language newspaper The National, and bought a 2.1% stake in pan-European channel Euronews in 2017.

 Sport

-Mansour is an accomplished horse rider and has won a number of endurance racing tournaments held in the Middle East, and is chairman of the Emirates horse racing authority.
-He is a strong supporter of Arabian horse racing and the patron of the annual Zayed International Half Marathon competition in Abu Dhabi.
+Mansour is an accomplished horse rider who has won a number of endurance racing tournaments held in the Middle East.
+He is chairman of the Emirates horse racing authority.
+In late 2024 he purchased the Thoroughbred horse breeding farm, Haras de Fresnay-le-Buffard in Neuvy-au-Houlme for €28 million.
+He is a patron of the annual Zayed International Half Marathon competition in Abu Dhabi.

-He is the chairman of the Al Jazira sports company and was a leading figure in Abu Dhabi's successful bid to host the FIFA Club World Cup in 2009 and 2010.
-The company owns Al Jazira Club, which plays football, volleyball, handball and basketball.
+He is chairman of the Al Jazira sports company and was a leading figure in Abu Dhabi's successful bid to host the FIFA Club World Cup in 2009 and 2010.
+The company owns Al Jazira, which plays football, volleyball, handball, and basketball.
 The football club won the President's Cup in 2010–2011, 2011–2012 and 2015–2016.